klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

 --cpu-bind=[{quiet|verbose},]<type>
 ```

-We'll describe a few of the possibilities for the `<typ>` parameter but for a more concrete overview
+We'll describe a few of the possibilities for the `<type>` parameter but for a more concrete overview
 we refer to the [Slurm `srun` manual page](https://slurm.schedmd.com/archive/slurm-22.05.8/srun.html#OPT_cpu-bind)

 -   `--cpu-bind=threads` is the default behaviour on LUMI.